-Yet another scientific study, released today, shows just how deadly our chemical-intensive farming system has become to pollinators and other insects.
+Yet another scientific study shows just how deadly our chemical-intensive farming system has become to pollinators and other insects.

 The findings should concern us all.
 In short, U.S. farmland is 48 times more toxic to insects than it was 20 years ago.
 This is a staggering number.

 When added to the fast-growing evidence showing many insect populations teetering on the edge of complete collapse, this new research underscores just how quickly we need to be shifting our food system away from this antiquated reliance on pesticides.

 Bayer Crop Science introduced the first neonicotinoid pesticide, imidacloprid, in 1985.
 By the late 1990s use of “neonics” was growing fast, and today imadocloprid is the most widely used pesticide in the world.

 Neonics are systemic insecticides, meaning that they are drawn up by the roots into a plant (and its flower and pollen).
 For years, scientists have known that these chemicals can harm bees and other pollinators, weakening their immune systems, disrupting reproduction and interfering with nervous system functions — including navigation.

 In this study, a team of toxicologists focused on lethal exposure levels only — which means their findings don’t reflect the harms listed above, and vastly understate the actual impact of these chemicals.
 Because neonics can last from months to years in the environment, insects are experiencing an ever growing “acute toxic load,” and dramatic increases in exposure over time:

 A few other key findings in the study:

 - Neonics are responsible for 92 percent of the increased lethal toxicity to insects